 - April 2016: Heimdel Security reported on the resurfacing of Citadel as the new Atmos trojan, available here.

-- March 2017: Russian hacker “Kolypto,” who worked on the Citadel trojan, has been extradited to the United States.
+- March 2017: Russian hacker Mark Vartanyan, known as “Kolypto,” who allegedly developed and maintained the Citadel trojan, has been extradited to the United States.
 (BleepingComputer)